 Many of the materials we encounter in daily life are experienced on a temporary basis - we use them once or twice, and then they're gone.
 Materials such as packaging foam, bubble wrap, shrink wrap, plastic cutlery, take-out cartons, and paper cups - though lumped together as disposables, have widely varying life cycles.
 Depending on their material composition, products can decompose over time or remain for hundreds of years.

 INVITED SPEAKERS + GROW YOUR OWN MUSHROOM BLOCK

-This workshop explores alternative materials for temporary uses.
-Join us for an inspiring talk by Oliver Campbell, the Director of Procurement at Dell, who will discuss the company's efforts to develop ocean-plastic packaging, replace styrofoam inserts with mushroom blocks, and implement locally sourced bamboo pulp packaging for their products manufactured in China.
-Learn about UT's efforts to make the switch to compostable food packaging from Neil Kaufman, Sustainability Coordinator of the Division of Housing and Food Services.
-And, participate in a hands-on workshop where you will learn to grow your own mushroom mycelium block from Daniel Reyes, founder of Myco Alliance.
+This workshop explored alternative materials for temporary uses.
+Oliver Campbell, the Director of Procurement at Dell, discussed the company's efforts to develop ocean-plastic packaging, replace styrofoam inserts with mushroom blocks, and implement locally sourced bamboo pulp packaging for their products manufactured in China.
+Neil Kaufman, Sustainability Coordinator of the Division of Housing and Food Services, talked about UT's efforts to make the switch to compostable food packaging from.
+And, Daniel Reyes, founder of Myco Alliance, led in a hands-on workshop in which participants grew their own mushroom mycelium blocks.

 GREEN MATERIALS LAB

-This workshop is the first of a five-part series called Green Materials Lab, funded by the 2017-18 UT Green Fee.
+This workshop is part of a five-part series called Green Materials Lab, funded by the 2017-18 UT Green Fee.
 Green Materials Lab workshops introduce interdisciplinary efforts in sustainable materials, and promote learning through hands-on activity.
-Participation is open to all faculty, staff, and students at The University of Texas at Austin, though seats are limited.